- SAP has been spreading its substantial money out to IT analyst firms.

-If IDC is saying is this is true, how did they come to this determination?
+If IDC is saying this is true, how did they come to this determination?
 Because there is nothing listed that support why these things are true.
 S/4HANA reduces costs?
 How.
 Most S/4HANA implementations will be over an existing ECC implementation.
-Will S/4HANA reduce the costs of an already functioning ECC implementation?
+Will S/4HANA mitigate the costs of an already functioning ECC implementation?
 IDC’s statements open a large number of questions.

 If this is just provided by SAP and has not been fact-checked, then it should not be included in the survey.
 Also, what does any of this have to do with the survey?
-Is this a survey regarding future S/4HANA adoption or a paper that describes S/4HANA’s benefits as described by SAP?
+Is this a survey regarding future S/4HANA adoption or a paper that describes S/4HANA’s benefits as defined by SAP?

 SAP published how great this survey was on their website.

 This brings up the question of who is this designed to fool.
-Are there, in fact, idiots who won’t see through this and say “Wow, S/4HANA adoption is going to increase?”
+Are there, in fact, idiots who won’t see through this and say, “Wow, S/4HANA adoption is going to increase?”

 Warning Labels for Bleach…..and SAP Sponsored Research

 Much like the labels on bleach that say “Do Not Drink,” the only reason the label is there is because someone thought that they would try to see what bleach tastes like.
 As with all of SAP’s sponsored research, it requires some idiot label.

 Is a warning label the primary thing standing between you and adding Clorox to your martini?